Professor of Law Emeritus

 He is the author of a book on United States Foreign Relations Law (2002) and (with Barry Carter) of an International Law casebook (3rd.ed 1999).
 Other publications have appeared in the Harvard, Stanford, Columbia, Michigan, Pennsylvania, Northwestern, Iowa, St. Louis, and UCLA Law Reviews, the Tax Law Review, and numerous international law journals.
 He's also published in the American Alpine Journal, the Himalayan Journal, and Birding magazine.

-Professor Trimble now lives with his wife, Valeria Vasilevski, in New York City and Vermont.
+Professor Trimble lives with his wife, Valeria Vasilevski, in New York City.